 - Working in batches, place the gyozas, flat side down, in the hot oil and let them brown.

 - When the bottoms have become crisp and brown, pour about 1/4 cup water into the pan, and cover to let the dumplings steam.
+Note: the water will sputter and steam so you may want to take the pan off the heat before adding.

 - After a few minutes, take the lid off and let any remaining water evaporate off.
 Check the temperature with an instant read thermometer to make sure the chicken is cooked.
 It should be at least 160F.
 If not, put the lid back on and steam a little longer.